katbecoding/ktineo26/INTRO.md

-- 👋 Hi, I’m kat!
+- 👋 Hi, I’m Katherine!
-- 👀 I’m interested in UX/UI design as well as software, mobile, and app development.
+- 👀 I’m interested in front-end, back-end, and full-stack development.
-- 🌱 I’m currently learning basic coding and UX/UI design.
+- 🌱 I’m currently learning HTML, CSS, and Javascript.
-- 💞️ I’m looking to collaborate on projects that help me and others growth our skills together.
+- 💞️ I’m looking to collaborate on projects that help me and others grow our skills together.
 - 📫 How to reach me email me! - ktineo26@gmail.com